-Make yours unique!
+Make your travel journal unique!

 So give it a try!
 My guess is that you’ll be glad to have all this stuff written down.
-Travel journals are great to read when you are reflecting on a live well-lived later on.
+Travel journals are great to read when you are reflecting on a life well-lived later on.

 Buy a Guidebook: When we travel, we use Lonely Planet.
 By buying a book at one of the Amazon.com links below, we get a small referral fee at no additional cost to you.